 The findings of the survey were as under:-

-The resultant poverty coupled with frequent child birth at very young age.
+- The resultant poverty coupled with frequent childbirth at a very young age.

 To start with, Charkha Annapoorna Yojana was implemented in a remote hamlet named Gandhipool on 2nd September 2015.
 Under it, a hamlet-dweller would have to spin the charkha for at least 90 minutes for which he would get 200 gms rice and 50 gms dal.
 The very fact that this project had a lot of significance for these underprivileged masses was because they were not needed to beg to anyone for their daily food and moreover were to earn it with dignity.